developer-friendly/blog/docs/posts/2024/0012-ory-kratos.md

 In this blog post, we can't cover all the attributes and the combination of different values you can assign to them.
 However, we will cover the essentials to get you going.
-You won't have a hard time following the rest for yourself (they have a [decent documentation]).
+You won't have a hard time following the rest for yourself (they have a decent documentation[^11]).

-To get started, and to have a complete reference of all the available keys, you can copy the entire configuration from the [official documentation and] modify and customize it as you see fit.
+To get started, and to have a complete reference of all the available keys, you can copy the entire configuration from the official documentation[^12] and modify and customize it as you see fit.
 Below is the screenshot of how to do that.

 <figure markdown="span">
   ![Kratos Configuration Reference](/static/img/2024/0012/kratos-config-reference.webp "Click to zoom in"){ align=left loading=lazy }
   <figcaption>Kratos Configuration Reference</figcaption>
 </figure>

 The basic configuration that can kick things off looks something like this: